Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Types of human activity.

-Human activities are varied. can be summarized in three main activities.
+People's activities are diverse.
+Can be boiled down to three main activities.

-1. A game is a special type of activity associated with the imitation of the social role functions of a person, the result of which is not the production of any material or ideal product.
-Most often, games are in the nature of entertainment, they pursue the goal of obtaining relaxation.
+1. A game is a special type of activity associated with the imitation of a person’s social-role functions, the result of which is not the production of any material or ideal product.
+Most often, games are of an entertainment nature and serve the purpose of relaxation.

-There are several types of games: individual and group, subject and story, role-playing and games with rules.
+There are several types of games: individual and group, subject and plot, role-playing and games with rules.

-Individual games represent a type of activity when one person is engaged in the game, group - include multiple individuals.
+Individual games represent a type of activity when one person is engaged in the game, group - include several individuals.

-Story games unfold according to a certain scenario, reproducing it in the main details.
+Story games unfold according to a certain scenario, reproducing it in basic details.

-Role-playing games allow the behavior of a person, limited to a certain role that he takes on in the game.
+Role-playing games allow human behavior limited to a certain role that he takes on in the game.

-Finally, games with rules regulated by a certain system of rules of behavior of their participants.
+Finally, games with rules are regulated by a certain system of rules of conduct for their participants.

-There are also mixed types of games: subject-role-playing, plot-role-playing, story-based games with rules, etc. The relationships that develop between people in the game, as a rule, are artificial in the sense of the word, that they are not taken seriously by others and are not the basis for conclusions about a person.
+There are also mixed types of games: subject-role-playing, plot-role-playing, plot-based games with rules, etc. The relationships that develop between people in a game, as a rule, are artificial in the sense of the word that they are not taken seriously by those around them and are not the basis for drawing conclusions about a person.

-Play behavior and play relationships have little effect on real relationships between people, at least among adults.
-Nevertheless, games are of great importance in people's lives.
-For children, games are primarily educational.
-In adults, the game is not the leading activity, but serves as a means of communication and relaxation.
+Gaming behavior and gaming relationships have little effect on real relationships between people, at least among adults.
+However, games are of great importance in people's lives.
+For children, games have primarily educational value.
+For adults, play is not the leading activity, but serves as a means of communication and relaxation.

-Children's play is one of the most important means of physical, mental, moral education.
-It consists in the reproduction by children of the actions of adults and the relationships between them.
-Aimed at the knowledge of the surrounding reality.
+Children's play serves as one of the most important means of physical, mental, moral education.
+It involves children reproducing the actions of adults and the relationships between them.
+Aimed at understanding the surrounding reality.

-There is also a business one - it is used in vocational training, it is recreated by imitating models of subject, social and ________ content in the professional activities of a specialist.
-A holistic context for the execution of the activity is set.
+There is also a business one - it is used in vocational training, it is reconstructed by simulating models of subject, social and ________ content in professional activity specialist A holistic context for performing an activity is set.

-1. Educational - the process of acquiring, consolidating knowledge and ways of an individual's activity.
-Assimilation of subject, cognitive actions.
-Necessary for education and subsequent labor activity.
-It is a necessary component of any activity (teaching), it is a process of changing the subject.
-Teaching acts as a kind of activity, the purpose of which is the acquisition of knowledge, skills and abilities by a person.
+1. Educational is the process of acquiring, consolidating knowledge and methods of activity of an individual.
+Mastering objective, cognitive actions.
+Necessary for education and subsequent work.
+It is a necessary component of any activity (teaching), and represents a process of changing the subject.
+Teaching acts as a type of activity, the purpose of which is to acquire knowledge, skills and abilities by a person.
 Teaching can be organized and carried out in special educational institutions.
-It may be unorganized and occur along the way, in other activities as their side, additional result.
-In adults, learning can acquire the character of self-education.
-Features of educational activity are that it directly serves as a means of psychological development of the individual.
+It may not be organized and occur along the way, in other activities as a by-product, additional result.
+In adults, learning can take on the character of self-education.
+The peculiarities of educational activity are that it directly serves as a means psychological development individual.

-2. Labor is a purposeful activity, the process of actively changing objects of nature, material and spiritual life, in order to meet human needs and create values.
+2. Labor is a purposeful activity, the process of actively changing objects of nature, material and spiritual life, in order to satisfy human needs and create values.

-Leisure is one of the activities aimed at meeting the needs for recreation, entertainment, knowledge and creativity.
+Leisure is one of the types of activities aimed at satisfying the needs for relaxation, entertainment, knowledge and creativity.
 The inclusion of a person in activity is a necessary condition for development.

-There is the concept of leading activity - this is the type of activity in which qualitative changes in the personality are formed.
+There is a concept of leading activity - this is the type of activity in which qualitative changes personality.

-Action includes as a necessary component an act of consciousness in goal setting, and in At the same time, action is at the same time an act of behavior, realized through external actions in inseparable unity with consciousness.
-Through actions, a person shows his activity, trying to achieve his goal. with taking into account external conditions.
+Action includes as a necessary component an act of consciousness V form of goal setting, and in at the same time, action is at the same time an act of behavior, realized through external actions in inextricable unity with consciousness.
+Through actions a person shows his activity, trying to achieve his goal.
+With taking into account external conditions.

-The action has a structure similar to the activity: the goal is the motive, the method is the result.
-There are actions: sensory(actions to perceive the object), motor(motor actions) volitional, mental, mnemic(memory actions), external subject(actions
+Action has a structure similar to activity: goal - motive, method - result.
+There are actions: sensory(actions to perceive an object), motor(motor actions), volitional, mental, mnemonic(actions of memory), external subject(actions

-aimed at changing the state or properties of objects in the external world) and mental(actions performed in the inner plane of consciousness).
+aimed at changing the state or properties of objects outside world) And mental(actions performed in the internal plane of consciousness).
 The following components of action are distinguished: sensory (sensory), central (mental) and motor (motor) (Fig. 1.6).

 Rice.
 1.6.
 Action components and their function

-Any action is a complex system consisting of several parts: indicative (managing), executive (working) and control and corrective.
-The indicative part of the action provides a reflection of the set of objective conditions necessary for the successful implementation of this action.
-The executive part performs the specified transformations in the action object.
-The control part monitors the progress of the action, compares the results obtained with the given samples and, if necessary, provides correction of both the indicative and executive parts of the action.
+Every action is a complex system consisting of several parts: indicative (management), executive (working) and control and adjustment.
+The indicative part of the action provides a reflection of the totality of objective conditions necessary for the successful implementation of this action.
+The executive part carries out the specified transformations in the action object.
+The control part monitors the progress of the action, compares the results obtained with given samples and, if necessary, provides correction of both the indicative and executive parts of the action.

 An operation is a specific way of performing an action.
 The nature of the operations used depends on the conditions in which the action is performed and the experience of the person.
-Operations are usually little conscious or are not realized at all by a person, that is, this is the level of automatic skills.
+Operations are usually little understood or are not realized by the person at all, i.e. this is the level of automatic skills.

-Speaking about the fact that a person performs some kind of activity, one should not forget that a person is an organism with a highly organized nervous system, developed sensory organs, a complex musculoskeletal system.
+Speaking about the fact that a person carries out some kind of activity, we must not forget that a person is an organism with a highly organized nervous system, developed sensory organs, complex musculoskeletal

 apparatus, psychophysiological functions, which are both prerequisites and means of activity.

-For example, when a person sets himself the goal of memorizing something, he can use different actions and memorization techniques, but this activity relies on the existing mnemonic psychophysiological function: none of the memorization actions would lead to the desired result if the person did not have a mnemonic function.
-Psychophysiological functions constitute the organic foundation of the processes of activity.
+For example, when a person sets a goal to remember something, he can use different actions and memorization techniques, but this activity is based on the existing mnemonic psychophysiological function: none of the memorization actions would lead to desired result, if a person did not have a mnemonic function.
+Psychophysiological functions constitute the organic foundation of activity processes.

-Sensorimotor processes- these are the processes in which the connection of perception is carried out and movement.
-In these processes, four mental acts are distinguished: 1) the sensory moment of the reaction - the process of perception; 2) the central moment of the reaction - more or less complex processes associated with the processing of the perceived, sometimes the difference, recognition, evaluation and choice; 3) the motor moment of the reaction - the processes that determine the beginning and course of movement; 4) sensory corrections of movement (feedback).
+Sensorimotor processes- these are the processes in which perception is connected And movements.
+In these processes, four mental acts are distinguished: 1) the sensory moment of reaction - the process of perception; 2) the central moment of the reaction - more or less complex processes associated with the processing of what is perceived, sometimes distinction, recognition, evaluation and choice; 3) motor moment of reaction - processes that determine the beginning and course of movement; 4) sensory movement corrections (feedback).

-Ideomotor processes associate the idea of movement with the execution of movement.
-The problem of the image and its role in the regulation of motor acts is the central problem in the psychology of correct human movements.
+Ideomotor processes connect the idea of movement with the execution of the movement.
+The problem of the image and its role in the regulation of motor acts is the central problem of the psychology of correct human movements.

-Emotional-motor processes are the processes that connect the execution of movements with emotions, feelings, mental states experienced by a person.
+Emotional-motor processes- these are the processes that connect the execution of movements With emotions, feelings, mental states experienced by a person.

 Interiorization- this is the process of transition from external, material action to internal, ideal action.

-exteriorization is the process of transforming an internal mental action into an external action.
+Exteriorization is the process of transforming internal mental action into external action.

-The main activities that ensure the existence of a person and the formation of him as a person are communication, play, learning and work.
+The main types of activities that ensure the existence of a person and his formation as an individual are communication, play, learning and work.

 It has already been noted that our needs push us to action, to activity.
-A need is a state of need experienced by a person for something.
-States of an organism's objective need for something that lies outside of it. and constitutes a necessary condition for its normal functioning, and are called needs.
-Hunger, thirst, or the need for oxygen are the primary needs, the satisfaction of which is vital for all living beings.
-Any disturbance in the balance of sugar, water, oxygen, or any other component necessary for the body automatically leads to the appearance of the corresponding
+Need is a state of need for something experienced by a person.
+State of the organism's objective need for something that lies outside of it And constitutes a necessary condition for its normal functioning, and are called needs.
+Hunger, thirst, or the need for oxygen are primary needs, the satisfaction of which is vital for all living beings.
+Any disturbance in the balance of sugar, water, oxygen or any other component needed by the body automatically leads to the appearance of the corresponding

-a growing need and to the emergence of a biological impulse, which, as it were, pushes a person to his satisfaction.
-The primal impulse thus generated sets off a series of coordinated actions aimed at restoring balance.
+ing need and the emergence of a biological impulse, which seems to push a person to satisfy it.
+The primary impulse thus generated triggers a series of coordinated actions aimed at restoring balance.

 Maintaining a balance in which the body does not experience any needs is called homeostasis.
-From here homeostatic behavior- this is a behavior that is aimed at eliminating motivation by satisfying the need that caused it.
+From here homeostatic behavior- this is behavior that is aimed at eliminating motivation by satisfying the need that caused it.
 Often human behavior is caused by the perception of certain external objects, the action of some external stimuli.
-The perception of certain external objects plays the role of a stimulus, which can be as strong and significant as the internal impulse itself.
-The need to move, to receive new information, new stimuli (cognitive need), new emotions allows the body to maintain an optimal level of activation, which allows it to function most efficiently.
+The perception of certain external objects plays the role of a stimulus, which can be as strong and significant as the internal drive itself.
+The need for movement, for receiving new information, new stimuli (cognitive need), new emotions allows the body to maintain an optimal level of activation, which allows it to function most effectively.
 This need for stimuli varies depending on the physiological and mental state of the person.

-The need for social contacts, communication with people is one of the leading ones in a person, only with the course of life it changes its forms.
+The need for social contacts, to communicate with people is one of the leading needs in a person, only over the course of life does it change its forms.

-People are constantly busy with something, and in most cases they decide what they will do.
-To make a choice, people resort to the process of thinking.
-Can be considered motivation as a "mechanism of choice" of some form of behavior.
-This mechanism, if necessary, responds to external stimuli, but most often it selects the option that at the moment best suits the physiological state, emotion, memory or thought that came to mind, or unconscious attraction, or innate characteristics.
-The choice of our immediate actions is also guided by our goals and plans for the future.
-The more important these goals are to the naga, the more powerfully they guide our choices.
+People are constantly busy with something, and in most cases they decide for themselves what they will do.
+To make a choice, people resort to a thinking process.
+Can be considered motivation as a “selection mechanism” for some form of behavior.
+This mechanism, if necessary, responds to external stimuli, but most often it selects the opportunity that at the moment best corresponds to a physiological state, emotion, memory or thought that has come to mind, or an unconscious attraction, or innate characteristics.
+The choice of our immediate actions is guided by the goals and plans we have set for the future.
+The more important these goals are for nagas, the more powerfully they guide our choices.

 Thus, there is a hierarchy of different needs from the most primitive to the most refined.
-The hierarchical pyramid of needs was developed by the igvest psychologist Maslow: from innate physiological needs (the need for food, drink, sex, the desire to avoid pain, parental instinct, the need to explore the world around and etc.) - to the needs
+The hierarchical pyramid of needs was developed by the American psychologist Maslow: from innate physiological needs (the need for food, drink, sex, the desire to avoid pain, parental instinct, the need to explore the world around And etc.) - to needs

-security, then to needs for affection, then to needs for respect, approval, recognition, competence, then to cognitive and aesthetic needs (in order, beauty, justice, symmetry) - and, finally, the need to understand the meaning of one's life , in self-improvement, in self-development, self-realization.
+in safety, then to the needs for affection, love, then to the needs for respect, approval, recognition, competence, then to cognitive and aesthetic needs (order, beauty, justice, symmetry) - and finally, the need to understand the meaning of one’s life , in self-improvement, in self-development, self-realization.

-But the same need can be satisfied with the help of different objects, with the help of different actions, that is, in different ways. objectified.
-In the process of objectifying a need, two important features of a need are revealed: 1) initially there is a fairly wide range of items that can satisfy a given need; 2) there is a quick fixation of the need on the first object that satisfied it.
-In the act of objectification is born motive as a subject of need. motive- it is an objectified need, it is a need for a given object that prompts a person to take action.
+But the same need can be satisfied with the help of different objects, with the help of different actions, that is, in different ways objectified.
+In the process of objectifying a need, two important features of the need are revealed: 1) initially there is a fairly wide range of objects that can satisfy this need; 2) the need is quickly fixed on the first item that satisfies it.
+In the act of objectification is born motive as an object of need.
+Motive- this is an objectified need, this is the need for a given object, which encourages a person to take active action.
 One and the same motive can be satisfied by a set of different actions, and on the other hand, the same action can be motivated by different motives.
-Motives give rise to actions, i.e., lead to the formation of goals.
-These are motives.
+Motives give rise to actions, that is, they lead to the formation of goals.
+These are motives-goals.
 But there are also unconscious motives that can manifest themselves in the form of emotions and personal meanings.
-Emotions arise only about such events or results of actions that are associated with motives.
-The leading main motive determines the personal meaning - the experience of increased subjective significance of an object or event that is in the field of action of the leading motive.
+Emotions arise only about events or results of actions that are associated with motives.
+The leading main motive determines personal meaning - the experience of increased subjective significance of an object or event that finds itself in the field of action of the leading motive.

-The set of actions that are caused by one motive is called a special type of activity (game, educational or labor).
+A set of actions that are caused by one motive is called a special type of activity (play, study or work).

 1. What is the subject of psychology as a science?

-2. List and give a brief description of the main views on the psyche and its role.
+2. List and give brief description basic views on the psyche and its role.

 3. What are the main functions and manifestations of the psyche?

-4. How is the development of behavioral forms and reflective function interconnected in the process of evolution?
-Is it related to the development of the nervous system?
+4. How is the development of forms of behavior and reflective function interconnected in the process of evolution?
+Is this development related? nervous system?

-5. Why can't the complex behavior of ants be called labor?
-What are the characteristic features of labor that have played an important role in the development of human consciousness?
+5. Why challenging behavior Can't ants be called labor?
+What are the character traits labor that played an important role in the formation of human consciousness?

 6. What circles of influence of nature on the psyche exist?